 How do CBEs work?

-- Find a CBE centre offering the exam(s) you wish to sit (see the list in the Related Documents section of this page).
+- Find a CBE centre offering the exam(s) you wish to sit (please see the CBE centre list in the right-hand section of this page).

 - You will need to pay the CBE centre directly for the exams you wish to sit.